TESS-Laboratory/ardglad/README.md

-This package interacts with the [GLAD ARD API](https://www.glad.umd.edu/ard/home#download) to download and process the data.
-The package is currently in development and only provides functionality for returning the tile URLs.
+This package interacts with the [GLAD ARD API](https://www.glad.umd.edu/ard/home#download) to download and process the data. **The package is currently in development and only provides functionality for returning the tile URLs**.

 ## Installation